 Now, with the course measuring 6278 yards off the White tees, 5955 yards off the Yellow and 5559 yards off the Red tees, it is a good test of golf for all levels of ability.
 Undulating fairways, smallish greens and challenging dog legs, give ample opportunity to play most types of shots and to use most clubs in the bag.

 In the summer, the course is beautifully presented with smooth running greens and manicured fairways.
 The rough becomes a picture of wild flowers, whilst good shots are always rewarded.

 Pyecombe is truly a 12 months of the year golf club.
 In the winter the course rarely closes as the fairways drain naturally.
 It is rare for the Club to limit trolley use.

-In 2013 the club achieved the 'Southern Counties Golf Club of the Year'.
-The award was received for 'the fantastic condition of the greens and with the fairways cut to perfection'.
-They also noted that Pyecombe was '..the most picturesque course in the area and provides an excellent venue'.
+In 2016, Pyecombe were proud to receive the STRI National Environmental Golf Club of the Year award.
+Further information can be found here.
+2013 saw the club achieve the 'Southern Counties Golf Club of the Year'.
+The judging panel noted 'the fantastic condition of the greens and fairways cut to perfection', also commenting ‘Pyecombe was the most picturesque course in the area whist providing an excellent venue'.